 If you submit a request to the Fund to obtain certain information under the Government Information (Public Access) Act (Wob), you can only submit this request by letter.
-This letter must be sent by post, stating Wob request and your reference and sent to:
+This letter must be sent by post, stating that it concerns a Wob request and your reference, and sent to:

 Creative Industries Fund NL